-For ongoing stress anxiety management there is no substitute for a positive outlook and a healthy lifestyle that includes effective ways to manage stress in your daily life.
+For ongoing stress anxiety management, there is no substitute for a positive outlook and a healthy lifestyle that keeps stress in check.

 But sometimes stuff happens and you come unglued.
 There are times when stress anxiety management is not really an option and you just want to bury your head in the sand.
 THEN what you need is a stress cure...